Questions and Answers about Medications and GERD

 What are the differences between the proton-pump inhibitors?
 Do they all have the same side effect profile?
 If I experience side effects from one, will I experience the same effects if I try another?

 I am an older adult on multiple medications.
 I have developed problems with reflux.
-What are the common medications that may affect the tone of the LES?
+What are the common medications that may affect the tone of the lower esophageal sphincter (LES)?
 What can I take to correct the problem?

 The medications most likely to cause clinical problems are the calcium channel blockers and theophyllines.
 Calcium channel blockers are commonly used for high blood pressure and angina.
 Theophyllines are oral medications, commonly used for asthma and breathing difficulty.
 These types of medications weaken the lower esophageal sphincter, making it easier for stomach acid to reflux into the esophagus.
 The list of medications that may worsen gastroesophageal reflux also includes most sedatives and narcotic pain relievers.
 Many of these concerns are more theoretical than scientifically proven.
 Additionally, it is not likely that these medications will cause reflux in an otherwise healthy person.